temporalio/documentation/docs-src/cloud-context/saml-how-to-configure-with-azure-ad.md

 id: saml-how-to-configure-with-azure-ad
 title: How to configure SAML with Azure AD
 sidebar_label: Azure AD
-description: To use Azure AD as your SAML IdP, create a new Azure AD Enterprise application.
+description: To use Azure AD as your SAML IdP, create an Azure AD Enterprise application.
 tags:
   - guide-context
 ---

-To use Azure AD as your SAML IdP, create a new Azure AD Enterprise application.
+To use Azure AD as your SAML IdP, create an Azure AD Enterprise application.

 1. Sign in to the [Microsoft Azure AD portal](https://portal.azure.com/).
 1. On the home page under **Manage Azure Active Directory**, select **View**.
 1. On the **Overview** page near the top, select **Add > Enterprise application**.
 1. On the **Browse Azure AD Gallery** page near the top, select **Create your own application**.
-1. In the **Create your own application** pane, provide a name for your application and select **Integrate any other application you don't find in the gallery**.
+1. In the **Create your own application** pane, provide a name for your application (such as `temporal-cloud`) and select **Integrate any other application you don't find in the gallery**.
 1. Select **Save**.
 1. In the **Getting Started** section, select **2.
 Set up single sign on**.
 1. On the **Single sign-on** page, select **SAML**.